inBeat/inbeat-website/content/articles/slash-your-cost-per-conversion.md

 ![](/img/x3.jpg)

-> Test these ads with as many variations as you wish.
+Test these ads with as many variations as you wish.
 Different audiences respond to different creatives and taglines.

-##### Tip 4: Ask Your Creators for Their Analytics
+##### Tip 4: Ask Your Creators for Their Audience Insights

 You should always ask for an influencer’s Instagram Analytics, as it will make your targeting more granular. **Here is what I mean:**